aytona/MultiFPSPrototype/README.md

 # MultiFPSPrototype
 ## Purpose

 Multiplayer First-Person shooter prototype game using Unity engine.
+Also using Photon for Multiplayer